DeNepo/welcome-to-js/2-just-enough-javascript/lesson-plan.md

-# Chapter 2: Just Enough JavaScript
+# Just Enough JavaScript: Lesson Plan

 Take a closer look at the JavaScript language by studying just what you will need to write interactive text-based programs.